MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

 ## Parallel Rendering Shaders

-Shader is similar to one used in the previous tutorial [CubeMapArray](../06-CubeMapArray), it renders simple cube mesh using a given MVP matrix and texture index and samples a texture array by this index.
-The trick in rendering huge amount of cubes is in parallel recording of the command lists which set uniforms via program bindings and issues draw commands.
+Shader is similar to the one used in the previous tutorial \[CubeMapArray\](../06-CubeMapArray).
+It renders a simple cube mesh using a given MVP matrix and texture index, and samples a texture array by this index.
+The trick in rendering a huge number of cubes is in parallel recording of the command lists, which set uniforms via program bindings and issue draw commands.

 ```cpp
 #include "ParallelRenderingUniforms.h"